isomerpages/ura-lkywcp/index.md

         button: More
         url: /about-the-prize/
     - infopic:
+        title: Channelling efforts against climate change
+        subtitle: Featured article
+        description: We look at Vienna's ground-breaking initiatives which reduced its carbon emissions and raised its quality of life.
+        button: More
+        url: /resources/features/vienna-climate-change/
+        image: /images/features/2022/vienna-climate-change.jpg
+        alt: New Danube in Vienna
+    - infopic:
         title: Vienna wins the 2020 Prize!
         subtitle: 2020 Prize Laureate
         description: Find out how the Austrian capital reinvented itself for success without losing its distinctive identity.